ioggstream/python-course/git-101/01-git.md

 - commit messages
 - a commit hash

-HEAD is the last commit.
+`HEAD` is a shorthand for the last commit.

 ```
 !git log